Seattle council members vow ‘inquest’ into police budget; some say mayor should consider resigning

 Councilmember Kshama Sawant said she planned to introduce a bill that would prohibit all crowd control weapons, including tear gas, pepper spray, blast balls, bean bag guns, water cannons and sound-related weapons.
 A vote on that bill could happen as soon as June 15, she said.

 Mosqueda, who chairs the council’s budget committee, meanwhile pledged to lead an “inquest” into the Police Department’s budget.
-She said that work would begin this week and would respond to demands by some protesters that 50% of Seattle’s police spending be redirected to other community needs.
+She said that work would begin this week and would respond to “defunding” demands by some protesters that 50% of Seattle’s police spending be redirected to other community needs.

 Durkan is preparing to propose midyear budget changes this week as she and the council deal with tax revenue streams that dried up during the city’s coronavirus economic shutdown.
 In the long run, Seattle’s spending must be reprioritized in a transformational way, Mosqueda said.